Zack Polanski: Liberal Democrats

-Before leading the Green Party
+Joining the Green Party

 Polanski left the Liberal Democrats and joined the Green Party in 2017 after interacting with former leader Natalie Bennett.
+He told Left Foot Forward in 2019 that he joined the Green Party as he was unhappy with the Lib Dems support for air strikes in Syria, and that he thought the Green Party had been a positive force in London.

+In 2018, when Jeremy Corbyn was the leader of the Labour Party, Polanski tweeted that as a "a pro-European Jew" he had "two reasons [he] couldn't vote for Labour under Jeremy Corbyn".
+He has since said that he regrets this remark and has apologised privately to Corbyn.
+He stated in 2026 that he was "lost in the propaganda" and now believes that accusations of antisemitism were weaponised to damage Corbyn.
+He has also stated that he would have backed Corbyn if he "knew what [he] knew now".

+In November 2018, he was the Green candidate for the Lancaster Gate by-election to Westminster City Council.
 He stood as the Green candidate in the Cities of London and Westminster parliamentary constituency at the 2019 general election and finished in fourth place of six candidates, with 1.7%.
 Before his election to the London Assembly, he became treasurer of the Jewish Greens.
 In 2018, Polanski wrote on Twitter about an alleged conversation that he overheard in a restaurant, involving the then chief secretary to the Treasury, Liz Truss.
-According to Polanski, Truss criticised several of her colleagues and he said that the public deserved to know that she spoke differently in public compared to private.
+According to Polanski, Truss criticised several of her colleagues, saying "this is a public conversation of a very senior figure who says one thing on TV and clearly believes differently".
 He took part in Extinction Rebellion protests and was arrested at a protest in April 2019.